Fiji – Signing your Divorce Application in Australia

 You must complete the following affidavit.
 You must sign it in the presence of a Justice of the Peace, notary public or lawyer.
 The person witnessing the affidavit will fill in the place and date.

-The witnessing part has three checkboxes for ‘Justice of the Peace/Commissioner for Oaths’, ‘Notary’ and ‘Lawyer’ suggesting that your witness must be either of these authorised persons – however, these instructions were specifically intended for people who were signing the divorce application in Fiji and not in Australia.
+The witnessing part has three checkboxes for ‘Justice of the Peace/Commissioner for Oaths’, ‘Notary’ and ‘Lawyer’.
+This suggests that your witness must be either of these authorised persons.
+However, as these instructions were specifically intended for people signing divorce applications in Fiji, they may not be completely relevant to you if you live in Australia.
 In Australia, you should sign your divorce application for Fiji in front of a notary public.

 If you’re not familiar with what a notary public is or what a notary public does, maybe this part will help you.
-In Australia, a notary public is a senior lawyer with further qualifications that allow that lawyer to perform the role and duties of a notary public.
+In Australia, a notary public is a senior lawyer with further qualifications.
+Their qualifications allow them to perform the role and duties of a notary public.
 While a notary is qualified to witness or certify documents for use in Australia, a notary public is specifically tasked with notarising documents for use in other countries.
 If you’re signing the divorce application (or any other legal document) intended to be used in Fiji, then you’ll need a notary public.

 So, what's next?